-When determining what mix you need, always start with what grasses you want in place.
-Do you need fall grazing or do you have enough stockpiled forage to last until January?
+To determine what mix I need, I always start with what grasses I want in place.
+Do I need fall grazing or do I have enough stockpiled forage to last until January?
 Use the general timing of grass production to select the grasses that you need in your mix.
-From there, think about what other species you could bring in to benefit your livestock, soil health, and future crop health.
+From there, I think about what other species I could bring in to benefit my livestock, soil health, and future crop health.

-Add legumes that will work together with specialized bacteria to produce their own nitrogen.
+Legumes work together with specialized bacteria to produce their own nitrogen.
 This results in a plant that is high in crude protein and is very palatable to livestock.
 The nitrogen produced by the legume becomes available when grazed or when the plants start to decay.
 In winter annuals, up to 90% of the nitrogen produced is in the above ground tissue, not the roots.

-Add Brassicas as they are nature's scavengers!
+Brassicas are natures' scavengers!
 These deep rooted crops are great for breaking up soil compaction, improving soil organic matter and infiltration rates, and grabbing those nutrients that have been lost deep in the soil profile.
-They grow quickly and are typically ready to graze within six weeks.
+They grow quickly and are typically ready to graze within 6 weeks.
 They are high in protein and low in effective fiber, so pair these with grasses or use as part of a high fiber diet.

 These can all be mixed and matched to provide an optimum window of productivity and quality- check out our ready made mixtures.
-If you are in need of a specific mix that is not standard in our lineup, we can do a custom mix for you!
+If you are in need of a specific mix that isn't standard in our lineup, we can do a custom mix for you!